balcortex/100_days_code_web_development/README.md

 ## Day 121 - 2024/01/24

 Today I learned the percentage unit, which relates a specific property of the element to that of the parent through a percentage.

+## Day 122 - 2024/01/25

+Today I learned about the fallback fonts, and how to use online and downloaded fonts.